nvie/git-toolbelt/README.md

 ### git cleanup

-Deletes all branches that have already been merged into master or develop.
+Deletes all branches that have already been merged into the main branch.
 Keeps other branches lying around.
 Removes branches both locally and in the origin remote.
 Will be most conservative with deletions.

 ### git fixup